 KJ held its second wantikaja (women's) camp at Yulpu claypan.
 Martu elders invited women from the Ngaanyatjarra, Pitjantjatjara Yankunytjatjara Women’s Council, the Njamal People’s Trust, the Wirlu-murra Yindjibarndi Aboriginal Corporation and the Murujuga Land and Sea Unit.
 Over eighty women from Martu communities and townships, Warakurna, Hedland, Roebourne and Dampier arrived on Monday, some flying from Alice Springs, others driving for two days from Dampier!

 During the trip, the women had important discussions about what women used to do in the past and what they would like to do in the future.
-We also visited important sites in the vicinity of Yulpu, where the elders told stories about these places and also life during pujiman (bushman) days.
-There was a lot of learning by the younger women from the Elders and the camp went exceptionally well.
+A number of important sites were visited in the vicinity of Yulpu, where the elders told stories about these places and also life during pujiman (bushman) days.
+There was a lot of learning by the younger women from the elders and the camp went exceptionally well.

 Thank you also to Anne Saw who donated over 50 beanies, some of which were hand knitted, for Martu.
 The beanies were handed out on the camp and were a real hit.